Heating system - which one is best for you?

 - You already heat with liquid fuel

-- You have a liquid fuel tank or suitable space for it
+- You have a liquid fuel tank or a suitable place for it

-- You want reliable heating equipment with a good price-efficiency ratio
+- You want a reliable heating appliance with a good price-efficiency ratio

 - You want to have the option to combine with renewable energy sources